 Uses of Saffron

-Saffron or Kesar, It is one of the best herbal medicine which is world's most expensive spice in the world.
+Saffron or Kesar, is one of the best herbal medicines.

 It is derived from Crocus Sativus.
 The plant grows 15-20 tall with 6 to 10 leaves per branch, and two purple flowers of 3.5 - 5 cm.

-As per the Hippocrates, it contains tonnes of medicinal properties, and Saffron extract is an excellent treatment for colds, stomach issues, uterine infection, sleep deprivation, weight loss, and even heart issues.
+As per Hippocrates, it contains tonnes of medicinal properties, and Saffron extract is an excellent treatment for colds, stomach issues, uterine infection, sleep deprivation, weight loss, and even heart issues.

 Lowering cancer risk and cancer cells.

 Its antioxidants help combat the oxidative stress caused by the free radicals present in the body.

 Arthritis and inflammation.

 This spice comprises flavonoids, tannins, alkaloids, and saponins, which are excellent anti-inflammatory agents.

 For improving vision